-Selecting 'Product Recommendations' will add a placeholder placement to the content editor.
+Selecting 'Product Recommendations' adds a placeholder placement to the content editor.
 Hovering over the placeholder will light it up in blue.
-Click and edit or double click the placeholder to open a configuration popup with four tabs for configuring the products placement:
+Click and edit or double click the placeholder to open the product recommendation popup for configuring the products placement.

-Select a source of products, which is defined by configuring a Product Collector Connection.
+Collector: Select a Collector, which serves as a source from which recommended items are chosen.
+You define this by configuring a Product Collector Connection.

-On the algorithms tab, you will be able to affect the algorithm that selects a unique product set for each individual user.
+The algorithms tab opens, where you can adjust the algorithms that select a unique product set for each individual user.
 As you make changes here, you should be able to see them reflected in the placement in your editor window.

-There are a number of algorithms you can introduce, to boost the prevalence of products with certain characteristics as described below.
+You can choose from a number of algorithms to boost the prevalence of products with certain characteristics as described below.
 For each algorithm added, you can control whether it is used at all, or to what degree it will be incorporated into the overall selection.

 Aggregate stats-based algorithms

-Hide products which are out of stock: Only include products that are in stock, based on an in stock indicator configured in the product collector
+- Hide out of stock products: Include only products that are in stock, based on an in stock indicator configured in the product collector

 Metadata scraped from the product collector can be used to filter the product selection:

 In this way, you can include or exclude products based on their relationship to metadata within the current product being browsed, or within the user profile:

 Below is an example where an explicitly defined value, "clearance", being excluded from a selection of products: